justanotherfoundry/freemix-glyphsapp/README.md

 C - creates vertical reflection symmetry

 H - creates 2-axis symmetry (ie. all the above)

+* - creates 5-fold rotational symmetry, useful for asterisks (note that this automatically also applies horizontal reflection symmetry)

 The buttons are available only as far as the node structure allows.